 Delma stayed active in the theater for some time after, but never made another movie.

 Delma was a constant duet with your Australian actor, Alan Marshal, in 1936.
 For a while it was tough thy might get to the altar, but the relationship fizzled before the year was out.
-In January 1937, she was the leading contended with Howard Lang, who took her out for five night in a row.
+In January 1937, she was the leading contender for the marriage altar with Howard Lang, who took her out for five nights in a row (swoon!).

 This relationship lasted for several years, and Delma was a frequent guest at the home of Frank’s sister Gloria Walker (for propriety’s sake, of course).
 However, by 1942, after years of dating, they seemed to have gone kaput!
 In 1953, Cook moved the Dunleavy house to the Bedford Ranch north of Townsend, Montana.
 He rarely left the ranch and never remarried.
 Frank Hervey Cook was murdered there, in an apparent robbery attempt, on November 22, 1970.
 Three men were arrested under the suspicion for his murder.

 In 1943, Delma was dating Ken Spalding of the Tobacco Road ensemble show.
 Sometime after 1945, Delma moved to Europe and became an accomplished sculptress when she lived in Venice, Italy.
 She returned to the States in the late 1940s.
 She settled in New York and was active in the theater circles.
-Delma never married, and news of her love life were scarce.
+Delma married the international bob vivant, Yura Arkus-Duntov, in 1945.
+Google his name, there is so much to be written about the man!
+They divorced sometime after 1950.

 In the 1970s, she retired from showbiz and moved to Kentucky, where both her sister and brother lived.
 There she was a much-loved member of the community and enjoyed her golden years surrounded by family and friends.